Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Introduction

 \subsection{Organization and Notation}

-The rest of the paper is organized as following.
+The rest of the paper is organized as follows.
 In Section~\ref{sec:ProblemSetup}, we introduce the problem setup.
 In Section~\ref{sec:TransGlassoAlgorithm}, we introduce the methodology of the paper.
-We then describe how to implement our method in practice in Section~\ref{sec:implementation}.
+Section~\ref{sec:implementation} describes practical implementation details of our method.
 The theoretical results are developed in Section~\ref{sec:theoreticalAnalysis}.
-Besides, we implement extensive simulation experiments in Section~\ref{sec:simulation}.
-Furthermore, in Section~\ref{sec:real-world-data}, we apply our method on two real-world datasets.
+We also conduct extensive simulation experiments in Section~\ref{sec:simulation}.
+Furthermore, in Section~\ref{sec:real-world-data}, we apply our method to two real-world datasets.
 Finally, we conclude our paper with Section~\ref{sec:conclusion}.
 The technical proofs and details about optimization algorithms are provided in the appendix.
+The Python implementation of our method, along with code to reproduce all experiments in this paper, is publicly available at

 \paragraph{Notation.}